nghttp2/nghttp2/doc/nghttpx.1.rst

 DESCRIPTION
 -----------

-A reverse proxy for HTTP/2, HTTP/1 and SPDY.
+A reverse proxy for HTTP/2, and HTTP/1.

 .. describe:: <PRIVATE_KEY>